Login to Complete an Application or to Access Judging Panel

 - Digital renderings that are identified as such are acceptable - if they are accompanied by a photograph of the actual installation, to demonstrate the actual design and installed results.
 Each rendering and accompanying photograph will be counted individually.

-- There should be no mention of a lighting manufacturer, control manufacture, industry product name, design firm or designer in any aspect of the submission.
+- There should be no mention of a lighting manufacturer, control manufacturer, industry product name, design firm or designer in any aspect of the submission.
 Any project which mentions any of these items in any image(s) or video should be awarded the minimum point value for all categories.
 Proper names of places, sites, buildings (i.e., Waldorf Astoria, Verizon, Target) are acceptable.
-Proper names on signage of client space or building visible in photos are acceptable.
+Proper names on signage of a client space or building visible in photos are acceptable.

 - The awards are intended to review the success of lighting design and incorporation of controls in application.
 The program is not intended to examine product design independent of its application.
 Submittals that contain only images of lighting products do not conform to the rules and should be awarded the minimum point value for all categories.